 Kacey’s practice as an employment litigator focuses on the defense of public and private employers against a multitude of allegations, including retaliation, harassment and discrimination.
 She counsels employers in all aspects of the employment relationship—from hiring and firing practices, to drafting employee contracts and personnel policies, to regulatory compliance.
 Kacey is an effective teacher who regularly provides in-house discrimination and harassment training for public and private employers and their employees.

 Her knowledge of issues that affect higher education institutions, such as faculty tenure, hiring and dismissal, student discipline, and Title IX compliance, stems from her extensive work as counsel to colleges and universities, including her tenure as general counsel for Eastern Kentucky University.
 Kacey is proficient on the Clery Act and regularly conducts Title IX/Campus SaVE Act training for public and private universities.
-She recently completed Advanced Title IX Investigations Training put on by ATIXA (Association of Title IX Administrators).
+She has received advanced training in Title IX investigations from ATIXA (Association of Title IX Administrators).

 Kacey also has the ability to serve as a special investigator of employee misconduct when circumstances require the investigation be handled by an independent investigator.

-- Successful defense of state institutions of higher education on claims related to tenure denial and discrimination in employment and education.
+- Successful defense of state institutions of higher education on claims related to tenure denial, Free Speech violations, and discrimination in employment and education.

 - Successful defense of state institutions of higher education and other state agencies in whistleblower actions.

-- Successful defense of public and private employers on claims of contract and defamation.
+- Successful defense of public and private employers on claims of discrimination, harassment, wrongful termination, contract, and defamation.

 - Overly v.
 Morehead State University, (2013-CA-002008-MR) The Kentucky Court of Appeals upheld the award of summary judgment by the Rowan Circuit Court which dismissed Plaintiff’s claims of race discrimination and retaliation, finding no evidence in support of Plaintiff’s claims and that Morehead State University established legitimate, non-discriminatory, non-retaliatory basis for its actions.